 If you’re continuing right now, advance to the next slide.

 You've completed the Exploration & Activity!

 Check out this clip (1:20, Ultimate Restorations) to see how steam can make a train go.
-Then find out what it’s like to be the train’s engineer in this video (4:44, PSOV Mainline) about driving the Duke of Gloucester, a steam-powered locomotive in Great Britain.
+Then find out what it’s like to be a train engineer and fireman in this video (3:31) about driving the Detroit and Lima Northern Locomotive Number 7, a steam-powered locomotive.